reanimatedmanx/crunchytest/README.md

 ### Format

-Lints all the projects in the workspace.
+Formats all the projects in the workspace.

 ```bash
 pnpm format